codatio/codat-docs/docs/lending/portal/overview.md

 ### Statement

 The categorized profit and loss statement is obtained from the **Enhanced Profit and Loss** endpoint.
-It provides the fully categorized statement over specified periods of time, for a specific company’s accounting connection.
+It provides a fully categorized statement over specified periods of time, for a specific company’s accounting connection.

 The following information is displayed: